German finance minister defends euro reforms against conservative attack

 BERLIN (Reuters) - Germany’s finance minister on Wednesday defended a euro zone reform blueprint agreed with France against criticism by Chancellor Angela Merkel’s conservatives that it could undermine monetary stability.

-Members of Merkel’s conservative bloc opposed to larger financial contributions to the euro zone reacted with scepticism to her agreement with French President Emmanuel Macron to create a common budget for the currency bloc.
+Members of Merkel’s conservative bloc opposed to larger financial contributions to the euro zone criticized her agreement with French President Emmanuel Macron to create a common budget for the currency bloc.
+They said they were not briefed on the plan ahead of time and threatened not to back it.

 Merkel and Macron hailed a “new chapter” for the euro zone after talks at the Meseberg retreat outside Berlin on Tuesday where they praised the budget as a tool to strengthen economic competitiveness in the currency union.
 But details were scant.